The Landscape

 Route map

-Start and finish near bike node 85 on the Landsraderweg in Gulpen.
+Start and finish near bike node 20 at the Landsraderweg in Gulpen.
 However, this bike route is a circular tour, so it offers the possibility to start from any of the following bike nodes.

 185